apache/samza/docs/learn/documentation/versioned/jobs/logging.md

 #### Rotation

 In older versions of Java, it is impossible to have GC logs roll over based on time or size without the use of a secondary tool.
 This means that your GC logs will never be deleted until a Samza job ceases to run.
 As of [Java 6 Update 34](http://www.oracle.com/technetwork/java/javase/2col/6u34-bugfixes-1733379.html), and [Java 7 Update 2](http://www.oracle.com/technetwork/java/javase/7u2-relnotes-1394228.html), [new GC command line switches](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=6941923) have been added to support this functionality.
-If you are using a version of Java that supports GC log rotation, it's highly recommended that you turn it on.
+If GC log file rotation is supported by the JVM, Samza will also set:

+{% highlight bash %}
+-XX:+UseGCLogFileRotation -XX:NumberOfGCLogFiles=10 -XX:GCLogFileSize=10241024
+{% endhighlight %}

 ### YARN